pragma-/Plang/README.md

 consideration about allowing a way to write to the enclosing scope's identifiers.  `global` and `nonlocal` are potential keywords.

+### if/else statement
+    IfStatement ::= "if" "(" Statement ")" Statement ("else" Statement)?

+The `if` statement expects a condition expression in parentheses followed by a single statement or a group of statements enclosed in braces.
+This can optionally then be followed by the `else` keyword and another single statement or group of statements enclosed in braces.

+If the condition is [truthy](#truthiness) then the statement(s) in the body are executed, otherwise if an `else` body exists then its statement(s) are executed.

+    if (true) 1 else 2
+      1

+    if (false) 1 else 2
+      2

+### while/next/last statement
+    WhileStatement ::= "while" "(" Statement ")" Statement

+The `while` statement expects a condition enclosed in parentheses, followed by a single statement or a group of statements enclosed in braces.

+As long as the condition is [truthy](#truthiness) the statement(s) in its body will be executed.

+The `next` keyword can be used to immediately jump to the next iteration of the loop.

+The `last` keyword can be used to immediately exit the loop.

 ### String operations
 #### Relational operations
 The relational operators behave as expected.
 There is no need to compare against `-1`, `0` or `1`.